-The Marquesas islands in 3 words: beauty, savage and mysterious
+The Marquesas islands in 3 words: beauty, wild and mysterious

 Marquesas Islands are the northern most islands of French Polynesia, consisting of five islands along the Tropic of Capricorn.
 The region is essentially made up of two archipelagos, Geographically isolated and one of the most remote archipelagos from any continent, these 12 islands, only six of which are inhabited (Hiva Oa — the largest of the Marquesas, Tahuata, Fatu Hiva, Ua Pou, Ua Huka, Nuku Hiva), rise from the sea 1,500 kilometers northeast of The Islands of Tahiti.

 This area is best known for its exquisite weaving of pandanus and coconut leaves into hats, purses, bags, baskets and mats.

 With well paved roads and little traffic to speak of, this is a great place to explore on bike or horseback.
 Whale watching is also a fantastic activity to indulge in seasonally.

 Rugged, savage and unforgiving in its beauty, The Marquesas have long been isles of mystery, their isolation ensuring the preservation of a unique culture found nowhere else in the world.
 With its dramatic landscape of soaring peaks and lush valleys, the islands are dotted with mysterious stone tikis and waterfalls so high that the water evaporates before it even hits the ground!

 Such dramatic landscape and mysterious people have attracted interesting characters to the islands – one of the most famous being the great French painter, Paul Gauguin who lived, died and is buried here.